-Much of my recent work has been attempting to answer the following broad questions: what do we (individuals, groups, institutions) aim for when we engage in inquiry? why do we aim for the things we aim for? and what is inquiry, anyway?
+Much of my recent work has been attempting to answer the following broad questions: what do we (individuals, groups, institutions) aim for when engaging in inquiry? why do we aim for these things? and what is inquiry, anyway?

 - what is curiosity, and how does it motivate inquiry? is curiosity important for how we evaluate inquirers (e.g. in formulating norms or thinking about virtue)?

-- some people think it is important to aim for understanding rather than knowledge: what is the difference between them? what different roles do these states play?
+- some people think inquiry should aim at understanding rather than knowledge or true belief, but what’s the difference between them?

-- how should philosophers respond to recent critiques of the methods of analytic philosophy (e.g. regarding intuition and the method of cases)?
+- how should philosophers react to critiques of the methods of analytic philosophy (e.g. regarding intuition and the method of cases)?

-- what is the psychology of moral judgement? are ethical intuitions sui generis compared to other sorts of judgements?
+- what is the psychology of moral judgement? are ethical intuitions unique compared to other sorts of judgements?

 - what should we think about secession? are recent secession movements (e.g. Scotland and Catalonia) much different from others found throughout history?